Subject Leader - Mrs Price (Specialist Leader of Education, SLE of PE)

 Links to the funding page can be found here

 We have lots of activities available during break and lunch times at High Legh.
 Each day our Y5 Playground leaders organise activities for KS1 and KS2 children.
 There is usually a football and hockey match on the playground too.
-We have an outdoor table tennis table, outdoor gym equipment and on Friday our fab Mid day Assistant, Miss Reszka, runs a dance club.
+We have an outdoor table tennis table, outdoor gym equipment.
 We also have our MUGA for break time and lunchtime activity, which allows for more room on the playground.